WJER

-WJER (1450 AM "The Voice of the Valley") is a commercial radio station.
-Licensed to the area of Dover-New Philadelphia, Ohio, it serves the Tuscarawas County area.
-It first began broadcasting in 1950, and had an FM sister station (101.7 WJER-FM) that operated from 1969 to 2006, which is today WHOF.
+WJER first began broadcasting in 1950, and had an FM sister station WJER-FM (101.7) that operated from 1969 to 2006, which is today WHOF.
 The station was temporarily owned by Clear Channel Communications in a reverse LMA by owner Gary Petricola, who repurchased the AM station in 2007.
-In February 2016, WJER returned to the FM dial with a translator operating on 100.9 FM.
+In February 2016, WJER returned to the FM band with a translator operating on 100.9 MHz.
+Sold several times in recent years, WJER was purchased by WTUZ in 2024.